-Naskwabu wreaks of dead coral and fish
+Nasikwabu wreaks of dead coral and fish

 Sunday, 19 April 2026, 3:00 pm

-An atoll island around Woodlark (NBC News)
+A neighboring island to Nasikwabu Woodlark (NBC News)

-Naskwabu Island, off the coast of the larger Woodlark Island, with a population of over 340, is reporting a strong stench from dead coral and fish that could pose a health risk to residents.
+Nasikwabu Island, off the coast of the larger Woodlark Island, with a population of over 340, is reporting a strong stench from dead coral and fish that could pose a health risk to residents.

 It’s been over a week since Tropical Cyclone Maila ravaged through their island and aside from the stench, they’ve also a food problem.